frewsxcv/rgis/bevy-jobs/README.md

 }
 ```

-Spawning a task from a system:
+Spawning a job from a system:

 ```rust
 fn some_spawn_system(